cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ## Role and Responsibilities of The Suit

 How should the Suit go about leading the game?
-The Suit is responsible for crafting the players\' experience.
+The Suit is responsible for crafting the players experience.
 In this capacity, he has much influence on the overall experience of the game, so there are some hints to make it a bit easier.